grs786/Notification_Events/README.md

   -> Install firebase npm package, npm i react-native-sse --save -> Open the channel for sse events using its addEventListener events method with "open" as first argument.

-# Build and Test
-TODO: Describe and show how to build your code and run the tests.